sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 addMiddlewares(middlewares: Middleware[])
 ```

-This is used to add middlewares to the module, it can be used to add side effects logic to the methods and publications, ideal for logging or rate limiting.
+This is used to add middleware to the module; it should be used to add side effects logic to the methods and publications, which is ideal for logging or rate limiting.

-The middleware ordering is last in first out.
+The middleware ordering is last in, first out.
 Check the example below:

 ::: code-group